BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 # Genome Annotation Service

 Genome annotation is the process of identifying functional elements along the sequence of a genome.
-The Genome Annotation Service in BV-BRC uses the RAST tool kit (RASTtk) [1] to provide annotation of genomic features in bacteria, and the Viral Genome ORF Reader (VIGOR4) to provide annotation for viruses.
+The Genome Annotation Service in BV-BRC uses the RAST tool kit (RASTtk) [1] to provide annotation of genomic features in bacteria, and the Viral Genome ORF Reader (VIGOR4) [2] to provide annotation for viruses.
 All genomes in the BV-BRC have been annotated with this service, and researchers can submit their own private genome to the annotation service, where it will be deposited into their private workspace for their perusal.

 ## RAST
-In 2008, the RAST server (Rapid Annotation using Subsystem Technology) was developed to annotate microbial genomes<sup>1</sup>.
-It works by projecting manually curated gene annotations from the SEED database onto newly submitted genomes<sup>2,3</sup>.
-The key to the consistency and accuracy of the RAST algorithm has been the carefully structured annotation data in the SEED, which are organized into subsystems (sets of logically related functional roles<sup>2</sup>).
+In 2008, the RAST server (Rapid Annotation using Subsystem Technology) was developed to annotate microbial genomes [1].
+It works by projecting manually curated gene annotations from the SEED database onto newly submitted genomes [3,4].
+The key to the consistency and accuracy of the RAST algorithm has been the carefully structured annotation data in the SEED, which are organized into subsystems (sets of logically related functional roles [3]).
 RAST has become one of the most popular sources for consistent and accurate annotations for microbial genomes.

 ![Figure 1](./images/Picture1.png "Figure 1")

-The bacterial/archael annotation service available in BV-BRC uses a modular, updated version of RAST that is called the RAST toolkit (RASTtk)<sup>5</sup>, which is depicted above.
-It includes algorithms that were developed by the RAST team<sup>5</sup> and some that were developed by others and incorporated into the overall pipeline (seen in red in the figure above). tRNAscan-SE<sup>6</sup> is used to call the tRNA genes.
-BLASTN<sup>7</sup> is used to identify repeat regions within the genome, and tools by Croucher<sup>8</sup> are used to identify *Streptococcus* repeat regions.
-After repeat regions are identified, Prodigal<sup>9</sup>, followed by Glimmer<sup>10</sup>, are used to call coding sequences (CDS).
-Antimicrobial resistance is projected for a select group of genera based on a Adaboost machine learning<sup>11</sup>, followed by an initial protein annotation event that involves taking every protein called in a genome and using BLAT<sup>12</sup> and BLASTP<sup>13</sup> to identify CDSs that have homology to proteins in specialty databases.
-Possible virulence factors are identified by blasting against a database containing proteins collected from the Virulence Factor Database<sup>14</sup>, Violins<sup>15</sup>, and a special curation effort by the BV-BRC team<sup>6</sup>.
-Genes with homology to those identified as being involved in antimicrobial resistance are BLATed against proteins from the Comprehensive Antibiotic Resistance Database<sup>16</sup>, the National Database of Antibiotic Resistant Organisms (NDARO - https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/), the Antibiotic Resistance Database (ARDB)<sup>17</sup> and a special curation of relevant proteins by BV-BRC curators<sup>18</sup>.
-Genes with homology to transporters are identified by searching against proteins from the Transporter Classification Database (TCDB)<sup>19</sup>, and those similar to genes that have been identified as potential drug targets by comparison to proteins from DrugBank<sup>20</sup> and the Therapeutic Target Database (TTD)<sup>21</sup>.
+The bacterial/archael annotation service available in BV-BRC uses a modular, updated version of RAST that is called the RAST toolkit (RASTtk) [6], which is depicted above.
+It includes algorithms that were developed by the RAST team 6] and some that were developed by others and incorporated into the overall pipeline (seen in red in the figure above). tRNAscan-SE [7] is used to call the tRNA genes.
+BLASTN [8] is used to identify repeat regions within the genome, and tools by Croucher [9] are used to identify *Streptococcus* repeat regions.
+After repeat regions are identified, Prodigal [10], followed by Glimmer [11], are used to call coding sequences (CDS).
+Antimicrobial resistance is projected for a select group of genera based on a Adaboost machine learning [12], followed by an initial protein annotation event that involves taking every protein called in a genome and using BLAT [13] and BLASTP [14] to identify CDSs that have homology to proteins in specialty databases.
+Possible virulence factors are identified by blasting against a database containing proteins collected from the Virulence Factor Database [15], Violins [16], and a special curation effort by the BV-BRC team [7].
+Genes with homology to those identified as being involved in antimicrobial resistance are BLATed against proteins from the Comprehensive Antibiotic Resistance Database [17], the National Database of Antibiotic Resistant Organisms (NDARO - https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/), the Antibiotic Resistance Database (ARDB) [18] and a special curation of relevant proteins by BV-BRC curators [19].
+Genes with homology to transporters are identified by searching against proteins from the Transporter Classification Database (TCDB) [20], and those similar to genes that have been identified as potential drug targets by comparison to proteins from DrugBank [21] and the Therapeutic Target Database (TTD) [22].
 Protein families22 are assigned, and then hypotheticals being identified.
-All proteins are then mapped to subsystems<sup>2,3</sup>.
-PubMLST (www.pubmlst.org) is used to assign sequence types, and then PhiSpy<sup>23</sup> is used to find prophages in bacterial genomes.
+All proteins are then mapped to subsystems [3,4].
+PubMLST (www.pubmlst.org) is used to assign sequence types, and then PhiSpy [24] is used to find prophages in bacterial genomes.

 Every bacterial or archaeal genome annotated in BV-BRC, either public or private, are annotated with this pipeline, and many of the other services (ex.
 Phylogenetic tree, Genome Alignment, Protein Family Sorter, Comparative Pathway Viewer, Similar Genome Finder) rely of these annotations.
-A recent update is the inclusion of bacteriophage genome annotation pipeline(PHANOTATE)<sup>24,25</sup>, which opens up the same tools to bacteriophage researchers.
+A recent update is the inclusion of bacteriophage genome annotation pipeline (PHANOTATE) [25,26], which opens up the same tools to bacteriophage researchers.
 The source code for RASTtk is available on Github (https://github.com/SEEDtk/RASTtk), as is the source code for PHANOTATE (https://github.com/deprekate/PHANOTATE).

 ## VIGOR4
 VIGOR4 (Viral Genome ORF Reader) is a Java application to predict protein sequences encoded in viral genomes developed by the J Craig Venter Institute (JCVI).
 VIGOR4 determines the protein coding sequences by sequence similarity searching against curated viral protein databases.
 VIGOR4 uses the VIGOR_DB project which currently has databases for the following viruses: